A Complete Guide to Solo Hiking in Iceland

 Wild camping in Iceland - Is it Allowed?

 It’s a misconception that you’re allowed to camp anywhere in Iceland.
 While there are still places where wild camping is permitted for hikers, the regulations are strict.
-Wild camping is only allowed in tents for hikers in places that are:
+Wild camping is only allowed in tents for hikers in areas that are:

-• not on private property,
+- not on private property,

-• not on cultivated land
+- not on cultivated land

-• not in a national park or nature reserve
+- not in a national park or nature reserve

 If you are planning to wild camp in Iceland, please make sure you are fully aware of where you can wild camp and what your obligations are.
 Flora in the highlands can be very delicate and easily damaged.
 Research the official campsites and where you can’t wild camp, including national parks and nature reserves.
 Join the Hiking in Iceland Q & A Facebook page, where you can raise any queries.